-Type & Description Impact, Probability, Rating Countermeasures / Mngt response Owner Last Update Soc ial and Environmental Safeguards Risks Social Given the chronic tribal and cultural conflicts in the area (incl. between Afar and Issa), project implementation could potentially favour one group over another, exclude one group from decision making, exacerbate conflict within and between communities and tribes, impact cultural expressions and traditional livelihoods, and restrict availability, quality of and access to resources or basic services, in particular to marginalized individuals or groups I = 4 P = 2 Moderate As the project is categorized as High risk, an ESMF has been prepared and annexed to the ProDoc.
+Type & Description Impact, Probability, Rating Countermeasures / Mngt response Owner Last Update Soc ial and Environmental Safeguards Risks 1 Social Given the chronic tribal and cultural conflicts in the area (incl. between Afar and Issa), project implementation could potentially favour one group over another, exclude one group from decision making, exacerbate conflict within and between communities and tribes, impact cultural expressions and traditional livelihoods, and restrict availability, quality of and access to resources or basic services, in particular to marginalized individuals or groups I = 4 P = 2 Moderate As the project is categorized as High risk, an ESMF has been prepared and annexed to the ProDoc.
 Per the ESMF, all risks identified will be further assessed and managed through the preparation of an ESIA and ESMP during the first six months of project implementation and their subsequent implementation.
 For this risk specifically: The project will apply a human rights-based approach and actively engage stakeholders at all levels through targeted communication and outreach efforts (also see Stakeholder Engagement Plan, Annex F); including a grievance redress mechanism and Free, Prior and Informed Consent (FPIC) process where relevant.
 Establishment of a watershed-level multi-stakeholder management committee, the "Cheikhetti Watershed Integrated Management Board" (CWIMB), which will act as a coordination, monitoring and decision making body for the oversight of the Cheikhetti Watershed Management Plan (CWMP); and establishment of local community structures to support co-management of water and rangeland resources.
 Local communities will be involved in all decision-making processes leading to the formulation of agreements on access to pastoral resources.
 They will be represented in the CWIMB.
 The project will provide capacity enhancement support, regular meetings, and ensure involvement in each stage of the process.
 At least 5 committees will be established and trained at the local level.
 Communities have thus far demonstrated substantial support for the project.
 During the PPG stage, the team of experts used a list of criteria to select villages for inclusion in the project.
-A key criterion was social cohesion and have shown openness to other solutions, including the reduction of herd size, and will be supported in their reflections through information and awareness activities.
-Conflict resolution mechanisms will be established and implemented in line with UNDP policies, as indicated in the Stakeholder Engagement Plan.
-IP, PMU March 2021 P = 3 Departments/Agencies and at the local community level.
-IP, PIVIU 2021
+A key criterion was social cohesion and commitment.
+Communities themselves realize their precarious situation and have shown openness to other solutions, including the reduction of herd size, and will be supported in their reflections through information and awareness activities.
+Conflict resolution mechanisms will be established and implemented in line with UNDP policies, IP, PMU March 2021 2 Social I = 4 P = 3 Stakeholder capacity is generally weak in Djibouti, both within Government Ministries/ Departments/Agencies and at the local community level.
+IP, PMU March 2021